salesforce-marketingcloud/LearningAppIos/README.md

 7. When you have all the fields required for your application’s platform(s) populated, click *Next*.

-8. Review the information you provided and check for any potential errors and click **Finish**.
+8. Review the information you provided, check for any errors, and click **Finish**.

     You should be presented with a *Success!* message and an application details screen.
-Any of the areas can be edited by clicking the edit icon associated with the **Summary** or **Application Provisioning** sections.
+You can edit any of the areas by clicking the edit icon associated with the **Summary** or **Application Provisioning** sections.

     ![image alt text](imgReadMe/image_15.png)